mwolfson/GenAIResources/README.md

 ### Misc

+#### Get better responses from chatGPT

 The next time ChatGPT serves up a less-than-stellar answer, provide some feedback and then toss in this prompt:
 > "Explain this feedback back to me and how you will adjust future responses given the feedback."

+#### Customize ChatGPT with unique style guide

+Setup ChatGPT to respond in a way that matches your writing style/voice.

+First: write your brand’s style guide (use the: [Zapier Style Guide ](https://zapier.com/blog/style-guide) tutorial).

+Must haves:
+* Company’s values and missions.
+* Brand’s voice and tone.
+* Who you're speaking to.
+* Must-follow grammar rules.
+* 10+ examples of great content (for each content category).

+Second: upload your style guide to ChatGPT custom instructions:

+1. Go to ChatGPT,
+1. Custom instructions
+   * Answer box #1 with everything brand-related
+   * Answer box #2 with everything writing-related.
+1. Toggle on “Enable for new chats”.
+1. Save it all up.
+1. You can now instruct ChatGPT to write something fresh or feed it a content draft to finesse in your voice.

 ## Ethics and Safety